PatrickKyei/exception/_posts/2022-08-16-rest-today-and-fight-tomorrow.md

 We can prioritize our battles and face them in order of importance so that have the strength for another day.

-Fix the issue with work before you relationships.
+Fix the issue with work before your relationships.
 Fix the problems in your relationship before you consider a family.
 When we try to do all at once we invite chaos.

 However we can rest and face our battles the next day.
 On a battlefield sometimes you have to retreat, restrategize and come again even stronger.